Marine Weather Net

 Hydrology

-No hydrologic concerns through the middle of next week.
+No hydrologic impacts expected into the beginning of next weekend.

 NOAA New York NY Office: Watches - Warnings - Advisories